Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Overview

 \section{Overview}

-\emph{Virtual Lab by Quantum Flytrap} (available at \url{https://lab.quantumflytrap.com}, see Fig.~\ref{fig:virtual_lab}) is a free-to-use, browser-based laboratory with a real-time simulation of quantum states of photons, the elementary particles of light.
-Photons serve as the main resource for quantum communication and as qubits in some implementations of quantum computing\cite{kok_review_2007}. \emph{Virtual Lab} is an open-ended experience, which can be used as an educational or research tool, as a puzzle challenge, and as a means for creative expression.
+\emph{Virtual Lab by Quantum Flytrap} (available at \url{https://lab.quantumflytrap.com}, see Fig.~\ref{fig:virtual_lab}) is a free-to-use, browser-based laboratory with a real-time simulation of quantum states of photons, the elementary particles of light. \emph{Virtual Lab} is an open-ended experience, which can be used as an educational or research tool, as a puzzle challenge, and as a means for creative expression.
 For beginners, we aim to lower barriers to entry and serve as their first step to quantum literacy.
 For educators, \emph{Virtual Lab} is an interactive and intuitive teaching aid.
 For physicists and quantum software engineers, it offers a way to efficiently investigate advanced quantum-information phenomena and prototype experiments.

 \emph{Virtual Lab} is aligned with \emph{Quantum Flytrap}’s goals to bridge the gap between quantum computing and end-users by providing no-code quantum programming interfaces.
-We have designed \emph{Virtual Lab} to be a highly composable environment (like \emph{LEGO bricks} or \emph{Minecraft}), yet powerful enough to simulate major wave optics and quantum information phenomena. \textit{"Leave computing to computers"} served as our motto.
-Kids learn Newtonian physics by interacting with their environment rather than starting from differential calculus.
-We wanted to provide a similar environment for quantum mechanics.
+We have designed \emph{Virtual Lab} to be a highly composable environment (like \emph{LEGO bricks} or \emph{Minecraft}), yet powerful enough to simulate major wave optics and quantum information phenomena. \textit{“Leave computing to computers“} served as our motto.

 \emph{Virtual Lab} is based on a numerics engine developed by \emph{Quantum Flytrap}.
 Unlike prevalent qubit-only abstraction, we focus on concrete hardware implementations -- our engine can be used to simulate all the leading physical realizations including optically-trapped neutral atoms and ions, superconductors, and photons.
 Since we are now in the Noisy Intermediate Scale Quantum (NISQ) era\cite{preskill_quantum_2018} of early-stage quantum devices, it is crucial to understand the capabilities of concrete physical implementations.